Free trade agreements of the European Union

-The European Union has concluded free trade agreements (FTAs) and other agreements with a trade component with many countries worldwide and is negotiating with many others.
+The European Union has concluded free trade agreements (FTAs).

-The European Union negotiates free trade deals on behalf of all of its member states, as the member states have granted the EU has an "exclusive competence" to conclude trade agreements.
+The European Union negotiates free trade deals on behalf of all of its member states, as the member states have granted the EU an "exclusive competence" to conclude trade agreements.
 Even so, member states' governments control every step of the process (via the Council of the European Union, whose members are national ministers from each national government):